project-march/ProjectMarch/docs/doc/getting_started/install_ros_and_tools.rst

     git lfs install

 ..
 Note::
-    The following sections are not necessary to run the code.
+    It is not necessary to go through the following sections to run the code.
 You can run everything inside docker images.
 To see how to set that up see :ref:`install_docker-label`.

 Install ROS1 Noetic
 ^^^^^^^^^^^^^^^^^^^